prashantGit2/prashantGit2/README.md

 - 👋 Hi, I’m @prashantGit2
 - My name is Prashant Sharma
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning Web Development(Full Stack)
+- 🌱 I’m currently learning Web Development(Full Stack) and Data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Backend development
 - 📫 Not much active on social , still on instagram.com => @sinugrover

 <!---